Charles Burke Elbrick: 1969 kidnapping in Brazil

-A year later, while stationed in Brazil, Elbrick was kidnapped from a road-block on September 4, 1969, and held for 78 hours by the Revolutionary Movement 8th October (MR-8) in Rio de Janeiro.
-The ambassador's driver was released unharmed with a note demanding the release of 15 unnamed political prisoners and the publication of a three-page manifesto from Revolutionary Movement 8th October.
+A year later, while stationed in Brazil, Elbrick was kidnapped from a road-block on September 4, 1969, and held for 78 hours by the 8th October Revolutionary Movement (MR-8) in Rio de Janeiro.
+The ambassador's driver was released unharmed with a note demanding the release of 15 unnamed political prisoners and the publication of a three-page manifesto from the 8th October Revolutionary Movement.
 If the demands were not met within 48 hours, MR-8 threatened to carry out 'revolutionary justice', by executing Elbrick.
 The ambassador was released in exchange for the government's release of fifteen political prisoners.
 The kidnapping occurred as a means to bring media attention to the repression, imprisonment and torture of Brazilian citizens by the Brazilian military regime.
 Ambassador Elbrick remarked, "Being an ambassador is not always a bed of roses."

 In 1969, Ambassador Elbrick was honored by the President of the United States with the rank of Career Ambassador, the highest in the Foreign Service, in recognition of especially distinguished service over a sustained period.
 Following his retirement in 1973, Elbrick was awarded the Foreign Service Cup by his fellow Foreign Service officers.
-He resided in Washington DC, and Gilbertsville, New York.
+He resided in Washington, DC, and Gilbertsville, New York.
 Ambassador Elbrick received an honorary doctorate from Hartwick College in Oneonta, New York.

 Family

 Elbrick married Elvira Lindsay Johnson (1910–1990) at St. Matthew's Cathedral, Washington DC, on July 27, 1932.
 Elvira was the daughter of Hannah Cox Harris (descendant of Thomas Harris, addressee of the Rhode Island Royal Charter of 1663), and Alfred Wilkinson Johnson, later a Vice Admiral in the US Navy.
 Elvira's mother was a direct descendant of Abijah Gilbert, the founder of Gilbertsville, New York (1787).
-Her father was the son of Rear Admiral Philip Carrigan Johnson, by her namesake Elvira Lindsay Acevedo of Talcahuano (Chile), and nephew of celebrated painter and co-founder of the Metropolitan Museum, Eastman Johnson.
+Her father was the son of Commodore Philip Carrigan Johnson, by her namesake Elvira Lindsay Acevedo of Talcahuano (Chile), and nephew of celebrated painter and co-founder of the Metropolitan Museum, Eastman Johnson.

 Elbrick and Elvira had two children: Alfred (born 1938) and Valerie (born 1942).
 Elbrick was survived by his wife, children, and six grandchildren: Tristan, Sophie, Alexia, and Xanthe, and brothers Burke and Nicholas Hanlon.